Shahid429/X-Reply-AI/README.md

 A Chrome extension that helps you generate thoughtful, humanlike replies to X (Twitter) posts using multiple AI providers (Gemini, OpenAI, Perplexity).
 One click drafts a concise reply you can edit and post.

+**Recent Improvements:**
+- Migrated to TypeScript for type safety
+- Modularized codebase for better maintainability
+- Added ESLint and Prettier for code quality
+- Implemented remote configuration with password protection
+- Added periodic config updates

 ## ✨ Features

 - One‑click AI replies on X/Twitter